Skip to main content

 Current state

 The frontend is hosted on Vercel in the European Union.
 Requests are filtered by the Vercel Firewall and terminate over HTTPS.
-Cloudflare is placed before the backend APIs (edge/WAF/DDoS), Vercel WAF is used for the frontend.
-All Cloudflare connections enforce a minimum of TLS 1.2 and prefer TLS 1.3.
-Our backend runs on Hetzner in Nuremberg, Germany.
-Ingress is restricted to Cloudflare origins and management endpoints.
-Administrative access requires multi-factor authentication and is fully logged.
+Our backend runs on AWS in the eu-central-1 region (Frankfurt, Germany).
+Services are deployed within private subnets with tightly scoped security groups.
+Egress is controlled through security group rules that allow only essential outbound connections to AWS services (KMS, Secrets Manager) and the database.
+All traffic between services uses VPC endpoints where available to keep data within the AWS network backbone.
 Data is stored in NeonDB in Frankfurt, Germany on AWS servers.
 Storage is encrypted at rest and all client connections require TLS.

 Geographic locations